Kanchenjunga Circuit Trek

 • Offbeat trekking follows a less crowded and tranquil trekking route.

-• The perfect trek in Nepal for trekkers who wish to advance their level and push themselves.
+• The perfect trekking in Nepal for trekkers who wish to advance their level and push themselves.

 • Reach the north and south base camps of Mt.
 Kanchenjunga, the third-highest mountain in the world.